 Blog success validation

 Whether you want to blog for prestige, income, fun or connections, you’ll want to research the niche you choose and make sure the topic is viable.
 The following “blog success validation” exercise will help you determine if your blog has a real potential.
-It will also help you understand why most blogs fail.
+It will also help you understand why 90% of blogs fail.

 1. Potential niche size

 Even if you believe it’s a brilliant blog idea, you will likely struggle to succeed unless you find a niche market that attracts enough people.
 You don’t want your niche to be too small or too big.

 For example, the size of “golf” niche is too big and broad with millions of keywords ideas.
 But if you pursue a niche that is very narrow, such as “plane golf swing drills,” the volume of searches would be too small.
 One niche down from “golf” would be “golf tips” or even deeper down “golf tips for beginners.”

 Check the top five keywords for your niche topic.
 Look for at least 10 thousand monthly searches combined for the five keywords.
 You can use Google Keyword Planner (free), SERPs tool (free) or WordTracker (freemium) to check for the volume of searches and get keywords ideas.
 You want to be certain there is a large enough audience looking for the kind of information you will provide.
 But it shouldn’t be too large that you will get lost in the crowd.